 When a child is injured at school, it's not always clear who (if anyone) might be legally responsible.
 Certain accidents are unavoidable, but some injuries on school grounds are due to unsafe conditions, or the action (or inaction) of school officials, staff, or even other students.

-Schools have the responsibility to maintain a safe environment for students.
-School officials act in loco parentis, which is just a fancy way of saying "in the place of parents," when children are in their care at school.
-They have the responsibility to prevent foreseeable dangers from harming students.
-Dangerous conditions on school premises may include hazards like unsafe playground equipment, frayed electrical wires in classrooms, slippery floors caused by leaking roofs, unsanitary cafeteria conditions, and mold or other toxic materials.
+A school’s responsibility for unsafe property conditions is a type of "premises liability."
+School officials have the responsibility to maintain a safe environment for students, since the officials act in loco parentis, which is just a fancy way of saying "in the place of parents," when children are in their care at school.
+School officials have the responsibility to prevent foreseeable dangers from harming students.
+Dangerous conditions on school premises may include faulty playground equipment, slippery floors, unsanitary conditions, and the presence of lead or other toxic materials.

 Under personal injury law, teachers and other school officials owe a special duty of care to the students in their charge.
 As part of that duty, school officials must take reasonable steps to keep students from harming one another.
 At the minimum, this responsibility includes hiring enough staff to properly supervise the students on the premises.
 All school district employees (administration, faculty, facilities personnel) have a duty to take reasonable steps to protect students and ensure their student safety.
 On a related issue, schools must use appropriate care and conduct adequate background checks when hiring teachers, coaches, and other staff.
 A school could be civilly liable for the sexual abuse of a student if the school knew (or should have known under the circumstances) that the offending school employee had a history of inappropriate conduct.

 The issue of bullying and injuries caused by fellow students is a bit murkier.
 But typically, a school may be on the legal hook if it had notice of a dangerous situation and failed to take reasonable steps to prevent foreseeable harm.